 - Does the patient seem to have "slowed down" noticeably since the last visit?
-If so, in what way?

-- Does he have any unusual bleeding?
+If so, in what way? - Does he have any unusual bleeding?
 Where?
-How much?

-- Does he seem to be breathing easily?
+How much? - Does he seem to be breathing easily?
 If not, what is the quality of the breathing?

-Rapid Shallow Gasping Rattling

-Other

-- Does he cough when he eats or drinks?

-- Is his digestive system working well?

-If not, what seems to be the matter?

-Excessive gas Heartburn Diarrhea

-Constipation Other

-- Are his limbs moving as they usually do?

-Is he struggling to handle things?

-- Have any rashes or welts appeared recently?
+Rapid Shallow Gasping Rattling Other - Does he cough when he eats or drinks? - Are his limbs moving as they usually do?
+Is he struggling to handle things? - Have any rashes or welts appeared recently?
 Where?
-What do they look like?

-- Has a mole changed shape or become dark?
+What do they look like? - Has a mole changed shape or become dark?
 Has a new one appeared somewhere?
 If so, where?